kirananto/OnePercentBlog/content/blog/neighbourhood-supply/index.md

 *What is my fastest way to bring it live ?*

-Some of these questions i didn't have answer to.
-So with my whatever, i'll still do it attitude, i started drawing wireframes for the app,  For simplicity i just added two buttons in the homepage, a covid emoji as icon, and that's it.
-And first page was a form where i could fill in the information about the resource i know.
-Next was a listing page where i could see the essential items near to me.
-That was the whole frontend i created on react 😂 for this app.
+Some of these questions I didn't have an answer to.
+So with my whatever, I'll still do it attitude, I started drawing wireframes for the app,  For simplicity, I just added two buttons in the homepage, a COVID emoji as an icon, and that's it.
+And the first page was a form where I could fill in the information about the resource I know.
+Next was a listing page where I could see the essential items near to me.
+That was the whole frontend I created on react 😂 for this app.

 Now I wanted to create a backend where I could just store some information on the listings, and retrieve those based on proximity to the person querying the data.
 I knew that [firestore](https://firebase.google.com/docs/firestore) supports geospatial queries 🌎.
 So I quickly opened google, started searching for ways to query the same, as every developer does.
 Most of the results pointed to a library called [Geofire](https://www.npmjs.com/package/geofire), that helps store the data in [firestore](https://firebase.google.com/docs/firestore) as I wanted.